afredston/range-edge-niches/README.md

 1. `analyze_range_edges.R` conducts the main analyses in the paper.
 1. `paper_stats.R` calculates miscellaneous statistical results reported in the manuscript.

 Code to generate figures in the manuscript and supplementary materials can be found in the `figure-scripts` folder.
-An exception is Figure 1, which requires the full output from the Bayesian models, which is quite large; those figures are generated at the end of `analyze_range_limits.R`. a
+An exception is Figure 1, which requires the full output from the Bayesian models, which is quite large; those figures are generated at the end of `calculate_edge_thermal_niches.R`.

+## Computational requirements

+Analyses were conducted in R 3.6.0 on a machine with the following specifications:
+Windows Server 2019
+2-Intel 6154 Xeon    3.0Ghz 18cores(36 threads)each
+512 GB memory
+6TB- SSD storage
+18TB- HDD storage
+NVIDIA P4000 8Gb
+10Gb ethernet

+On this machine, the VAST models (`get_range_edges.R`) for all regions were run in parallel on 18 cores overnight.
+Bayesian models in `calculate_edge_thermal_niches.R` are not currently scripted to run in parallel; on this machine, each set of models takes several hours to run.
+The Bayesian models, especially the second set fitting edge thermal niche change over time, are highly memory-intensive and may crash systems with low memory capacity.

+## Use, problems, and feedback

+If you encounter any errors or problems, please create an Issue here.
+Likewise, please consider starting an Issue for any questions so that others can view conversations about the analysis and code.
+Again, don't hesitate to contact the lead author, A. Fredston, at fredston@rutgers.edu.